 - Save time & money on your smile: While dental implants may have a higher initial cost than dentures and dental bridges, they will likely save you countless hours and thousands of dollars in replacements, repairs, cleaning products, and trips to your dentist over time.

-Dental implants aren’t always the ideal tooth replacement option for everybody.
+No matter how many teeth you are missing, dental implants are worth considering to rebuild your smile.
+With that said, they aren’t always the ideal tooth replacement option for everybody.
 That’s why it’s important to schedule a consultation with Dr. Saleh so he can examine your mouth, learn about your goals, and help you choose the right treatment.
 If you are a good candidate for implants, he will outline a customized treatment plan for you and walk you through how every step of the process will work.